 Required Courses and Credits

-Within the quantum engineering minor, there is a theory and experimental track.
-It will consist of a set of required core courses and a selection of electives, as follows.
+The Quantum Engineering minor consists of a set of required core courses and a selection of electives, as follows.

 ECEN 3915Foundations of Quantum Engineering 3-6